Court report: Martinsville, Henry and Patrick counties

 Martinsville Circuit Court

-Joseph Felton of Danville on Nov.
-18: sentenced to six years with five years suspended and $1,262.99 in restitution and costs for shoplifting and fail to appear.

-Isaiah Catrell Hairston of Martinsville on Nov.
-18: sentenced to five years with four years and nine months suspended and $565 in costs for abuse child, disregard life.
+Herman Jefferson Fallen Jr., Martinsville on Dec.
+6: sentenced to 20 years with 18 years and four months suspended and $3,032.20 in costs for two charges of enter structure to commit assault and battery and two charges of grand larceny.
+A charge of enter structure to commit assault and battery and grand larceny were dismissed.

+Robby Allyn Barrett, Martinsville on Dec.
+8: charge of rape by force or threat dismissed.

-Jervon Laray Hairston of Martinsville on Nov.
-18: sentenced to 40 years with 38 years suspended and $2,388.33 in restitution and costs for enter house to commit assault and battery, larceny of a firearm, conspiracy to break and enter, conspiracy to commit grand larceny.
+David Lee Ellis, Stoneville, NC on Dec.
+8: 11 years with 10 years suspended and $2.030.82 in fines, restitution and costs for grand larceny and an amended charge of petit larceny.

-Anthony Deshane Scales of Martinsville on Nov.
-18: sentenced to 10 years with nine years and six months suspended and $1,050 in costs for possess weapon or ammo by a convicted felon, elude or disregard police.

 Patrick County Circuit Court

-Emigdio Ruelas of Las Vegas on Nov.
-17: sentenced to 35 years with 30 years suspended and $2,538 in costs for two charges of indecent liberties with a child less than 15 years old, propose sex act by computer, indecent liberties with a child, reproduce child pornography, possess child pornography.
-A charge of sexual offense with minor by computer was dismissed.

-Amber Renee Scott of Stuart on Nov.
-17: sentenced to two years with one year, 10 months and 15 days suspended and $1,083 in costs for possess schedule I/II drugs.
+Sammy Joe Handy, Bassett, on Dec.
+3: sentenced to 12 months suspended and $1,057.80 in fines and costs for petit larceny—third offense.

+Justin Nicole Lutz, Pinnacle, NC, on Dec.
+3: sale of a schedule I/II controlled substance, two charges of sale of a schedule III controlled substance, sale of a firearm to a felon all dismissed.

-Rowan Francis of Richmond on Nov.
-22: distribution of schedule I/II drug and two charges of possession with intent to distribute schedule I/II drugs dismissed.
+Thomas David McCraw, Mount Airy, NC, on Dec.
+3: three charges of distribution of a schedule I/II controlled substance and conspiracy to distribute a schedule I/II controlled substance all dismissed.

 Bill Wyatt is a reporter for the Martinsville Bulletin.
 He can be reached at 276-638-8801, Ext.
 2360.
 Follow him @billdwyatt.